ONSdigital/dp-component-test/README.md

 The examples folder contains three different examples of how to use this library, each using different features and having a slightly different way of setting up.

+## Adding new component test features

+If you feel like there are handy common steps missing from this library which you would like to add, please do!

+The mechanism by which the tests and steps are validated (testing the test library) is through feature tests in the examples which get exercised in the CI pipeline.
+If you add any new steps, make sure you also add sufficient feature tests to exercise them in appropriate examples in the examples folder.

+If you are adding a new testing feature entirely, it might be worth adding a new example service which exercises the steps of any new feature you add.